South Weston

-Manor
+History

-South Weston is recorded in the Domesday Book of 1086 and the Hundred Rolls of 1279.
+The manor of South Weston is recorded in the Domesday Book of 1086 and the Hundred Rolls of 1279.
 Both then and later in the Middle Ages, the parish's farming interests overlapped with those of neighbouring Wheatfield.

+South Weston was an ancient parish in the Pyrton hundred of Oxfordshire.
+In 1954 the parish was abolished and its area absorbed into the neighbouring parish of Lewknor.
+At the 1951 census (the last before the abolition of the civil parish), South Weston had a population of 61.

 Parish church

 The current Church of England parish church of Saint Lawrence was designed by the Gothic Revival architect R.C.
 Hussey and built in 1860.
 It is in a Decorated Gothic style and incorporates some elements of the previous Norman church.
 The font is 13th century, and there is a 14th-century tomb recess in the north wall of the chancel.
 Over the east window, on the outside is a statue of Saint Lawrence.

 The armchairs in the church were given by the Reynardson family of Adwell.
 The church was renovated in 1988 to make it more suitable for holding services.
 Until the mid 19th century the church had strong links with The Queen's College, Oxford.